 📍 Starting point: Embassy of the United States of America.

 🗺 Route: We recommend you take the scenic route through the park, past Duinzigt, and perhaps extend the walk towards Meijendel if you’re feeling adventurous.

 3. Meijendel: the more dunes, the merrier

 After a lovely lunch in Park Clingendael, you might decide to walk it off in some slightly wilder scenery.
 If this sounds like the perfect afternoon to you, you’ll love Meijendel, just across the freeway on the western side of Clingendael.

 Meijendel is the largest area of dunes in South Holland, stretching across Scheveningen, The Hague, and Wassenaar.
-As well as duney scenery, it boasts miles of forests, beaches, and water features.
-Because of its close proximity to the bustling city, it’s a favourite for Hague dwelling hikers.
+It boasts miles of forests, beaches, and water features.
+Because of its close proximity to the bustling city, it’s a favourite for Hague-dwelling hikers.

 📏 Walk distance: 10+ kilometres (round trip).